Free home to school transport is provided to:

 Read about changes to school transport fees (May 2014)

-Do not assume that a new application will be successful simply because a child already has free transport.
+Make a new application each school year - please don't assume that a new application will be successful just because a child already has free transport.

 If there is a change of school, home address or if the council finds a shorter walking route within the distance criteria limit, a child may no longer be eligible for free home to school transport.

-If your child's home address changes please tell us immediately.
+If a child's home address changes please tell us immediately.

 Download the application for free school travel 2016/2017 (pdf)